 - Together with the Legal Aid Society and the Urban Justice Center, we released a report showing the difficulties low-wage workers face in collecting their stolen wages and advocating for the passage of the SWEAT bill (A5501) to create a wage lien in New York State.
 “Empty Judgments: The Wage Collection Crisis in New York” details how unscrupulous employers often evade paying wage judgments, even when they have been ordered to by a court or the Department of Labor.
 Read the report.

-- In Kentucky, Georgia, Washington, and California, we have delivered state-specific webinars to advocates in legal services and disability rights to inform them on the basic coverages of the Americans with Disabilities Act and other laws, and how they can be used on behalf of clients who are navigating the public benefits system.
+- OUTREACH AND EDUCATION: In Kentucky, Georgia, Washington, and California, we have delivered state-specific webinars to advocates in legal services and disability rights to inform them on the basic coverages of the Americans with Disabilities Act and other laws, and how they can be used on behalf of clients who are navigating the public benefits system.

 - EXPANDING ACCESS TO PUBLIC BENEFITS: The Ulster County, New York Sheriff’s Office began running criminal warrant checks on all visitors to the County Department of Social Services in October 2014.
 Along with the New York Civil Liberties Union, we wrote to county officials demanding that they rescind this unlawful policy, which discourages people from seeking assistance.
 In November 2014, the Sheriff agreed to suspend the warrant check practice in response to our demands.
 Read more.